-The new round of the Prix de Rome Visual Arts has begun.
 Unlike other years, there is no longer an age limit.
-Visual artists, including duos and collectives, can register themselves up to and including 22 February 2023 at 5:00 PM CET / 12:00 PM AST.
+Visual artists, including duos and collectives, could register themselves up to and including 22 February 2023 at 5:00 PM CET / 12:00 PM AST.

 First, please be sure to check whether you meet the formal conditions and criteria: see below.
 If in doubt, please do not hesitate to contact email@example.com.